-The Center for Access to Justice and Technology and the Director, Professor Ron Staudt, have been honored for their innovative works that makes the legal system more accessible to low-income individuals.
+The Center for Access to Justice and Technology has been honored throughout the years for its innovative work that makes the legal system more accessible to low-income individuals.

 - 2008 Louis M. Brown Award for Legal Access: The Louis M. Brown Award for Legal Access honors programs and projects dedicated to matching the unmet legal needs of the middle class and those of moderate incomes with lawyers who provide affordable legal information, services, and representation.

 - 2007 Howard Heflin Award: This award is given in recognition of an innovative State Justice Institute supported project that has a likelihood of significantly improving the quality of justice in state courts across the nation.